 Most Common Issues with Western Digital Drives

-Drive Making Clicking Sounds – Clicking sounds from Western Digital Drives are almost always an indication of some sort of mechanical issue or media damage.
+Clicking sounds from Western Digital Drives are almost always an indication of some sort of mechanical issue or media damage.
 Rarely it could be an electronic issue that is causing the clicking sound with the drive.
 We can get to the bottom of this and get a very accurate diagnosis within a couple minutes into the diagnosis process.
 IF your drive is clicking, please POWER DOWN the drive as soon as possible.
 Every second counts.
 Allowing a drive to click for too long could cause serious damage to the platters, making the data unrecoverable or only partially recoverable.
 At Five Star Data Recovery, we specialize in recovering data from WD clicking drives.

 Whats the difference between using Data Recovery Software and a Professional Data Recovery Company to recover lost files from a WD Hard Disk?